Alan Rinehart: Purchase of Cabbage Island

 In 1936, Rinehart bought Cabbage Island, a 100-acre island located five miles from Pine Island, Florida.
 Rinehart's mother Mary constructed a six-bedroom winter home on the island to craft her novels.
 In 1938, Rinehart and his mother provided a facility on the island to run a tarpon study by Charles Breder, curator and director of fishes and aquatic biology at the American Museum of Natural History.
 The Rinehart property now operates as the Cabbage Key Inn and Restaurant.

 Family

-In 1925, Rinehart married Gratia Houghton Rinehart on September 19, 1925.
+On September 19, 1925, Rinehart married Gratia Houghton Rinehart.
 She was a niece of Alanson B. Houghton, the U.S. ambassador to England.
-They had two children together before their divorce in 1938.
+They had two children together before their divorce in June 1938.
+She died eleven months later, in May 1939.
 In 1946, Rinehart married textile designer and stylist Ernestine Hines Dobbs.